-Let's open our Bibles again to the sixth chapter of Luke.
+Let's open our Bibles again to the 6th chapter of Luke.
 We are continuing through the gospel of Luke.
-In verses 12 through 16 we have come to a section in which Luke introduces us to the Twelve Apostles.
-Verse 12 tells us that Jesus went off to the mountain to pray, spent the whole night in prayer to God, certainly discerning out of that prayer what it was that God wanted in terms of the Twelve, or who it was.
-Came down the next day, called His disciples to Him, all of them, there would have been perhaps several hundred of them, and out of those disciples chose twelve of them whom He also named as Apostles.
-He had many learners, He chose twelve to be the preachers, the miracle workers, those who cast out demons to authenticate the gospel they preached, they were the Apostles.
+In verses 12 through 16 we have come to a section in which Luke introduces us to the twelve apostles.
+Verse 12 tells us that Jesus went off to the mountain to pray, spent the whole night in prayer to God, certainly discerning out of that prayer what it was that God wanted in terms of the twelve, or who it was.
+Came down the next day, called His disciples to Him, all of them, there would have been perhaps several hundred of them, and out of those disciples chose twelve of them whom He also named as apostles.
+He had many learners.
+He chose twelve to be the preachers, the miracle workers, those who cast out demons, to authenticate the gospel they preached.
+They were the apostles.

 And what we've been doing here is just stopping long enough to get to know them.
-They are named here, Simon, Andrew, James, John, Philip, Bartholomew, Matthew, Thomas, James the son of Alphaeus, Simon the Zealot, Judas the son of James and Judas Iscariot, who became a traitor.
-We can't just pass by these names because they're not just names, they are people, not just people, Apostles.
-Apostles with a unique calling, in the ninth chapter we'll find out that they are there granted the ability to cast out demons and to do miracles and healings.
+They are named here, Simon, Andrew, James, John, Philip, Bartholomew, Matthew, Thomas, James the son of Alphaeus, Simon the Zealot, Judas the son of James, and Judas Iscariot, who became a traitor.
+We can't just pass by these names because they're not just names.
+They are people, not just people, apostles, apostles with a unique calling.
+In the 9th chapter we'll find out that they are there granted the ability to cast out demons and to do miracles and healings.
 We know then that they had a very unique ministry of preaching the gospel and authenticating the validity of that gospel by miracles and signs and wonders, as Paul says.

 None of them were taken from the priests.
 None of them were taken from the scribes.
-None of them were taken form the Sadducees, the Pharisees, the religious nobility, the religious elite.
-None of them that we know of had any thing to do with Jerusalem which was the center of religion.
+None of them were taken from the Sadducees, the Pharisees, the religious nobility, the religious elite.
+None of them that we know of had anything to do with Jerusalem which was the center of religion.
 The only one who wasn't a Galilean was Judas the traitor who was from Kerioth.
 And so they were the commonest of the common men.

-God in His marvelous power and wisdom can take a clay pot and fit it for the Master's use, as Paul said in 2 Timothy 2:21.
-And so we are now going to enter in to the fitting stage of these twelve clay pots.
-One of them ultimately rejected, being Judas, replaced by a man named Matthias, another one added later, the Apostle Paul.
+But God in His marvelous power and wisdom can take a clay pot and fit it for the Master's use, as Paul said in 2 Timothy 2:21.
+And so we are now going to enter into the fitting stage of these twelve clay pots.
+One of them ultimately rejected, being Judas, replaced by a man named Matthias, another one added later, the apostle Paul.
 But the clay pots are here introduced to us and they remind us that God uses common men to do uncommon things.
 He uses common men who have no eternal capacities, who have no ability to do anything that is forever and transforms them into those who are capable of doing that which is eternal.
-In our own human flesh all that we do perishes, all that we do is temporal.
+In our own human flesh all that we do perishes.
+All that we do is temporal.
 But when the Lord gets a hold of us, what we do can become eternal.

-And so, we're meeting the common man with the uncommon calling.
-We have already met Peter, the remarkable, unforgettable Peter, the leader, the one in Matthew 10:2 called protos, the first one, the primary one, the chief one, always the leader, always at the top of the four lists, Matthew, Mark, Luke and Acts have lists of the Apostles, always Peter is first.
-Peter is the spokesman speaking not just for himself but for the others many times in the gospels.
-The most verbal of all, the most overt, the most flamboyant, the leader.
+And so, we're meeting the common men with the uncommon calling.
+We have already met Peter, the remarkable, unforgettable Peter, the leader, the one in Matthew 10:2 called prōtos, the first one, the primary one, the chief one, always the leader, always at the top of the four lists, Matthew, Mark, Luke and Acts have lists of the apostles, always Peter is first.
+Peter is the spokesman, speaking not just for himself but for the others many times in the gospels; the most verbal of all, the most overt, the most flamboyant, the leader.

 We have met his brother who was just the opposite behind the scenes, quiet, Andrew, the missionary who was always bringing people to Jesus, self-effacing, meek, unassuming, non-assertive.